Teenagers (13 - 18)

 Lisa is a therapist specializing in relationships, work issues, family issues, anxiety, and depression.
 Trained in psychodynamic therapy, her therapeutic work centers around developing a trusting relationship with clients and she is dedicated to ensuring clients find a great therapist match.
 Lisa also encourages clients to challenge and restructure unhelpful thoughts.

-Lisa sees many working adults, young adults, same sex couples, and individuals working across the gender line.
+Lisa sees many working adults, young adults, and individuals working across the gender line.
 She received her MSW from Simmons School of Social Work and has been in practice for over 30 years.

 Anger – Managing anger and its impact on personal and work relationships